kneron/document_center/docs/toolchain/manual_3_onnx.md

 ## 3.1.
 Model Conversion and Optimization

 The onnx converter part currently support Keras, TFLite, a subset of Tensorflow, Caffe and Pytorch.
 Here, we will only briefly introduce some common usage of the python API.
 This part of python API is based on our converter and optimizer open-source project which can be found on Github <https://github.com/kneron/ONNX_Convertor>.
-The detailed usage of those converter scripts can be found in [ONNX Converter](http://doc.kneron.com/docs/toolchain/converters/).
+We have both Python API and script usage.
+In this document, we only introduce the Python API.
+The detailed usage of those converter scripts usage can be found in [ONNX Converter](appendix/converters.md).
 The Tensorflow ktc api is not introduced here.
 We recommend export the tensorflow model to tflite and convert the tflite model.
 If you really want to try convert a pb file, please check the onnx converter project.

 The example models used in the following converter command are not included in the docker by default.
 They can be found on Github <https://github.com/kneron/ConvertorExamples>.
 You can download them through these terminal commands: